M. K. Muthu: Life and career

-Career

-Karunanidhi initially had wanted Muthu to be his political heir in the early 1970s, but later launched him into films as a counter to M G Ramachandran, founder of the AIADMK.
-But Muthu's career in films never really took off.
+Karunanidhi initially wanted Muthu to be his political heir in the early 1970s, but later launched him into films as a counter to M. G. Ramachandran, founder of the AIADMK.
+However, Muthu's career in film never really took off.

-Muthu later had difference of opinions with Karunanidhi and he went on to join his father's rival party AIADMK.
-However father and son patched up in 2009 after Muthu fell ill.
+Muthu later had a difference of opinion with Karunanidhi, and he went on to join his father's rival party AIADMK.
+However both father and son patched up their differences in 2009, after Muthu fell ill.
+Muthu died on 18 July 2025, at the age of 77.

+Death

+M. K. Muthu had been unwell for the past two decades and was rarely seen in public.
+He died on 19 July 2025 at his residence on East Coast Road in Chennai, at the age of 77.
+He is survived by his daughter, Thenmozhi.